 3. World Class Dining

 The food served on the Disney Wonder is first-class.
 If you’ve ever been on a cruise you know it’s all about the food.
 No matter which Disney Cruise you pick the food is sure to be stellar.
-We sailed on The Disney Wonder.
-The Disney Wonder boasts three amazing restaurants.
+We sailed on The Disney Wonder and The Disney Dream.
+Here are a few of the restaurants you’ll see on board.
 Tritons offers a nod to The Little Mermaid, but offers a range of foods not just found under the sea.

 Animators Palate was our favorite restaurant, mainly because the digital picture frame televisions that covered the walls provided endless entertainment.
 Showing the film cell drawings of many Disney classics.